haraka/Haraka/docs/plugins/helo.checks.md

       Perform a DNS lookup of the HELO hostname and validate that the IP of the remote is included in the IP(s) of the HELO hostname.

+      This test requires that the valid\_hostname check is also enabled.

     * rdns\_match=true

       Sees if the HELO hostname (or at least the domain) match the rDNS